-Applicants with completed prior university study undertaken at university diploma level or above, or AQF equivalent meet GER.
+Applicants with completed prior university study undertaken at university diploma level or above at any Australian University, or the Australian Qualifications Framework (AQF) equivalent, meet GER.

-Applicants with partial University study at Associate Degree level or higher with a passing GPA (ie 4.0/7.0) based on a 37.5% study load over 1 semester or a 50% study load over two semesters meets GER.
+Applicants with partial University study at the Associate Degree level or higher with a passing GPA (ie 4.0/7.0) based on a 50% study load in undergraduate –degree level subjects, meet GER.

 Applicants with partial University study who have failed some subjects require review before proceeding to offer.